KentaKodashima/21DayCodingChallenge/README.md

 Now that we know how many rows our GRID area has, let's find out the number of columns.
 My sources at the Lighthouse9000™ company tell me that this shouldn't be too hard, but that you shouldn't overthink it.

 Write a function called `countColumns()` that will tell us the number of columns in our GRID.
 Again, remember that this has to work for all the lighthouse operators out there, no matter what size their area is.
 Also, your code will still be able to see the GRID variable, and you won't need to pass it as an argument to the function.

+## Challenge #3
+Now that we can do rows and columns, let's find out how big the size of our GRID is.
+I checked in with the lead developer at a company I know of, and she told me that this is one of the areas where re-using code is a great idea.

+Write a function called gridSize() that will tell you the size of your grid in the format width x height.
+Your function should return a string, and in this example, your function should return the string '10 x 10'.
+But you have to make sure that you figure that string out by actually measuring your grid!
+Your code should make sure that it uses your countRows() and countColumns() functions that you've already finished.